quocthai9120/Image-Captioning/docs/index.md

 ![plane_demo.png](https://github.com/quocthai9120/Image-Captioning/blob/main/docs/planes.png?raw=true)

 # Conclusion
-We have seen that our model has work relatively well in the task of generating image captions.
-The text generated are shown to be somehow cohesive and contain some meaningful information about the images, which is a great sign.
+We have seen that our model has worked relatively well in the task of generating image captions.
+The texts generated are shown to be somehow cohesive and contain some meaningful information about the images, which is a great sign.
 Even though our performance in terms of numerical is not significantly high, we believe this is a great start for the image captioning task.
-For upcoming work, we are going to improve the model and make it able to generate caption in a broader range of domains to server a broader group of people.
+For upcoming work, we are going to improve the model and make it able to generate caption in a broader range of domains to serve a broader group of people.

 # Discussion
 ## What problems did you encounter?